HL7/US-Core/source/pages/basic-provenance.md

 {% include img.html img="Provenance_Recon_Single_Organization.svg" caption="Figure 2: CIRI After Accepting Reconciliation, No Changes" %}

-Dr. Accepted is the latest author after verifying and accepting the content into their local data store, since it went through an interactive reconciliation process.
+Dr. Accepted is the latest author after verifying the problem on 5/2018 and accepting the content into their local data store, since it went through an interactive reconciliation process.

 {% include link-list.md %}